HMS Stag (1812)

-HMS Stag was a 36-gun fifth-rate Apollo-class frigate of the Royal Navy.
+HMS Stag was a 36-gun Apollo-class frigate of the Royal Navy.
 Commanded by Captain Phipps Hornby for almost her entire career, Stag began her service in the English Channel, capturing two ships in 1813.
-Mid-way through the year the frigate was sent to join the Cape of Good Hope Station, where she stayed until November 1814.
+Mid-way through the year the fifth-rate frigate was sent to join the Cape of Good Hope Station, where she stayed until November 1814.
 At the Cape Stag formed part of the search for the wreck of the merchant ship William Pitt in Algoa Bay, and then spent time surveying the Bird Islands, of which one was subsequently named after the ship.
 After returning from the Cape, Stag was laid up at Plymouth Dockyard.
 She was moved to Sheerness Dockyard in 1821, where after an aborted refit the frigate was broken up.

 Design

-Stag was a 36-gun, 18-pounder Apollo-class frigate.
+Stag was an Apollo-class frigate with 36 18-pounder guns.
 Designed by Surveyor of the Navy Sir William Rule, the Apollo class originally consisted of three ships constructed between 1798 and 1803.
 The class formed part of the Royal Navy's response to the French Revolutionary Wars and need for more warships to serve in it.
 The original Apollo design was then revived at the start of the Napoleonic Wars in 1803, with twenty-four ships ordered to it over the next nine years.
 This order came about as the threat from the French fleet against Britain began to dissipate, especially after the Battle of Trafalgar in 1805.
 The Royal Navy stopped ordering specifically large and offensively capable warships, and instead focused on standardised classes of ships that were usually more moderate in size, but through larger numbers would be able to effectively combat the expected increase in global economic warfare.

 The Apollo class became the standard frigate design for this task, alongside the Vengeur-class ship of the line and Cruizer-class brig-sloop.
 The Apollo class was chosen to fulfil the role of standardised frigate because of how well the lone surviving ship of the first batch, HMS Euryalus, had performed, providing "all-round excellence" according to naval historian Robert Gardiner.
 Trials of ships of the class showed that they were all capable of reaching around 12 kn and were very well balanced, although prone to pitching deeply in heavy seas.
 They also had a high storage capacity, allowing for upwards of six months' provisions.

 The biggest drawback of the class was that after about six weeks of service, when stores had been used up and the ships were riding higher in the water, the ships became far less weatherly.
 Captains of Apollo-class vessels used various means to combat this, with Stags method being the taking on of extra ballast.